 Computational Toxicology and Informatics will cover the development, evaluation and application of ‘computational toxicology approaches’ to address different questions in the realm of safety assessment.
 It will consider the full life cycle of approaches from (1) the collection, curation and data infrastructure associated with the data streams through to (2) the analysis tools and techniques that are used to process the raw data and generated into a form that (3) can be leveraged to uncover new insights to address specific safety assessment questions.

 This section will aim to accommodate various types of contribution that foster open scientific research by welcoming open data to facilitate reproducibility of results, negative results to avoid duplicative work.

-Computational Toxicology and Informatics welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+Computational Toxicology and Informatics welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Computational Toxicology and Informatics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Tel +41(0)21 510 17 40

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com